-- Retain and hire top-caliber experienced executives: In a tight labor market and volatile industry, we believe it is critical that we offer compensation opportunities that allow us to attract and retain strong, proven executive talent. - Pay for performance: A significant portion of our target 2022 executive compensation (the sum of base salary, annual target bonus, and target value of annual equity program awards) 85% for the President and Chief Executive Officer ("CEO") and 67% for other NEOs on average was dependent on the Company's business performance and our executive officers' contribution to that performance, and the performance of our stock (described further below in Variable Pay and Incentive Programs). - Align compensation with shareholder interests: A consequential portion of our target 2022 executive compensation 62% for the CEO and 33% for other NEOs on average was directly tied to total shareholder return or stock price.
-An additional portion of 2022 executive compensation 23% for the CEO and 33% for other NEOs on average was tied to net income, return on equity, and other profitability and operating excellence objectives, emphasizing our focus on shareholder value creation (further described below under "Pay Measures"). - Reinforce a commitment to serve all stakeholders: We believe that taking all stakeholders' opinions into account leads to long-term shareholder value creation.
-As such, annual incentive compensation awards were subject to a 20% adjustment positive or negative based on customer satisfaction results, demonstrating our continued commitment to supporting our borrowers.
+- Retain and hire top-caliber experienced executives: In a tight labor market and volatile industry, we believe it is critical that we offer compensation opportunities that allow us to attract and retain strong, proven executive talent. - Pay for performance: A significant portion of our annual target executive compensation (the sum of base salary, annual target bonus, and target value of annual equity program awards) 85% for the President and Chief Executive Officer (CEO) and 69% for other NEOs on average was dependent on the Company's business performance and our executive officers' contribution to that performance, and the performance of our stock (described further below in Variable Pay and Incentive Programs). - Align compensation with shareholder interests: A consequential portion of our annual target executive compensation 62% for the CEO and 37% for other NEOs on average was directly tied to total shareholder return or stock price.
+An additional portion of annual target executive compensation 23% for the CEO and 31% for other NEOs on average was tied to net income, return on equity, and other profitability and operating excellence objectives, emphasizing our focus on shareholder value creation (further described below under "Pay Measures"). - Reinforce a commitment to serve all stakeholders: We believe that taking all stakeholders' opinions into account leads to long-term shareholder value creation.
+As such, annual incentive compensation awards were subject to a 20% adjustment positive or negative based on customer satisfaction and process quality results, demonstrating our continued commitment to supporting our borrowers.
 Those awards are also determined by an assessment of performance in promoting a culture of appropriate risk management and compliance, as well as demonstrating strong leadership behaviors.